macCesar/purgeTSS/README.md

 ```

 ## Example files
-Use this markup to test `purgeTSS`.
+Use this markup to test purgeTSS.

 `index.xml`
 ```xml